 You shouldn’t crop through hands or feet either.
 This means that you should either include the whole hand or foot, or crop above the wrist or ankle.

-Bonus portrait cropping tip
+Bonus portrait photography cropping tip

 No photographer is perfect

 I’m sure that we’re all guilty of bad cropping when we’ve cropped portraits where we’re “not supposed” to crop.

 Sometimes intentionally and sometimes by mistake.
 It doesn’t necessarily mean that all of a sudden the photo is terrible.
 Sometimes a photo crop composition that breaks the rules is more noticeable than others for some reason, which will of course have an impact.